0xKitsune/EVM-Puzzles-Walkthrough/README.md

 00000000000000000000000000000110
 ```

 Back to the puzzle.
-So we know that we have `c` at the top of the stack and `your_input` at the second position.
-The `JUMP` instruction that comes after the `XOR` needs to send us to the 10th instruction.
-So now with all that information, we just need to enter a callvalue so that `c XOR callvalue` results in hexidecimal `10`.
+We know that we have `0c` at the top of the stack and `your_input` in the second stack position.
+After the `XOR`, the `JUMP` opcode needs to send us to the 10th instruction.
+Now with all this information known, we just need to enter a callvalue so that `0c XOR callvalue` results in hexadecimal `10`.
 Go ahead and give it a shot on your own.

 Ok, now for the final steps.
 We know that we need the result of `XOR` to be `10`, which in binary is represented as `1010`.
-We also have `c` on the stack, which in binary is represented as `1100`.
+We also have `0c` on the stack, which in binary is represented as `1100`.
 So now we need to find a number such that `c XOR your_input` results in `1010`, making the number we need to enter `0110`.
 This evaluates to the hex number `06`.
 6 is our answer!

 # Puzzle #5